 CAUTION: If that happens, don’t use anything sharp that could slip and damage your copier.

 It’s actually not that hard to clear a jam on modern machines.
-The screen will tell you where the jam is, and how to clear it.
+The screen will tell you where the jam is, and how to remove the paper jam.
 Follow the instructions and slowly and gently pull out the paper.

 How to fix a paper jam?
 It’s a lot easier than you might think

 The screen will prompt you to open the side door and show you where the jam is located.
-Remove the paper and close the door.
-If you didn’t remove all the paper, it will tell you that, too.
+Gently pull the paper out and close the door.
+If you didn’t remove all the paper stuck in the printer, the machine will tell you that, too.

 When it’s better to call in the experts to fix a copier paper jam

-When you should call in your copier service company?
+When you should call in your copier service company to fix a paper jam problem?

 - If the copier paper jam seems more complicated than the run-of-the-mill jam.